Mirror-Prismals/Mida/README.md

 ```

 This is an **Audicle.** It's the basic building block of everything in mida.
-In mida, an audicle is delimited by asterisks, and the information inside will be played on a quantized 16th note grid, no matter what, so in this audicle what you see here is three sixteenth notes.
+In mida, an Audicle is delimited by asterisks, and the information inside will be played on a quantized 16th note grid, no matter what, so in this Audicle, what you see here are three sixteenth notes, they are played one after the other.
 To add sustains and rests, we **simply add a period or a hyphen for each 16th sustain or 16th note rest** we want to add, and to make notes trigger polyphonically, we connect them with a tilde.
 To keep things well organized, we can use pipes to look like measure lines, but these will be ignored by our parser.
-Comments are done with double pipes outside audicles, and multi-line comments are endcapped with a pipe and a greater-than symbol.
+Comments are done with double pipes outside Audicles, and multi-line comments are end-capped with a pipe and a greater-than symbol.
 Notes must have an octave and a pitch, and optionally an accidental with `#` or `b`

 ## Mida Basics: Sustains, Rests, Polyphony, Accidentals, and Decoration.
 ```mida
 *C#4~E4~G#4 - - - | . . . .* || Cmaj 4th Octave Quarter Note + Quarter Note Rest |>
 ```
 Next we will cover multitracking, lyrics, drums, loops, and more; but first, I feel as though it would be worth mentioning how the above Audicle would be printed.
-Mida prescribes a specific way that audicles be printed known as the Audicle Log.
-Essentially, the composition is played where each 16th note event gets its own line. this makes it possible to debug music and align tracks without playing them aloud.
+Mida prescribes a specific way that Audicles be printed known as the Audicle Log.
+Essentially, the composition is played where each 16th note event gets its own line.
+This makes it possible to debug music and align tracks without playing them aloud.

 ## Mida Basics: Chaining Audicles + The Audicle Log